Congo Tetra (Phenacogrammus Interruptus) Species Profile & Care Guide

 |TDS||150 - 250|

-Origins of the Congo Tetra
+Natural Habitat of the Congo Tetra

 Congo Tetras are endemic to the River Congo's upper reaches in the Democratic Republic of Congo in Africa.
 They populate slow-moving and shaded rivers, streams, pools, and marshes, preferring murky, slightly acidic water with plants and dark substrates, typically sand, silt and mud.
 You will not find many rocks or tree branches in their habitats.